 New Americans Campaign

-The Campaign brings together over 80 organizations across the country including the following key funders who have made an unprecedented investment in supporting aspiring citizens: Carnegie Corporation of New York; the John S. and the James L. Knight Foundation; Evelyn and Walter Haas, Jr. Fund; Grove Foundation; Open Society Foundations and The JPB Foundation.
+The Campaign brings together over 100 organizations across the country including the following key funders who have made an unprecedented investment in supporting aspiring citizens: Carnegie Corporation of New York; Wallace H. Coulter Foundation; Grove Foundation; Evelyn and Walter Haas, Jr. Fund; JPB Foundation; John S. and James L. Knight Foundation; as well as the legacy funder Open Society Foundations.
+Local funders also support the work in individual sites.

-The list of national partners includes: Asian Pacific American Legal Center (APALC); Catholic Legal Immigration Network, Inc. (CLINIC); Immigrant Legal Resource Center (ILRC); Immigration Advocates Network (IAN); International Rescue Committee (IRC); National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund; National Immigration Forum; National Partnership for New Americans (NPNA) and Pro Bono Net.
+Under the leadership of the Immigrant Legal Resource Center, the following NAC national partners each contribute expertise, building the capacity of local organizations across the U.S.: Asian Americans Advancing Justice – Los Angeles; Catholic Legal Immigration Network, Inc. (CLINIC); Immigration Advocates Network (IAN); International Rescue Committee (IRC); National Association of Latino Elected and Appointed Officials (NALEO) Educational Fund; National Immigration Forum; National Partnership for New Americans (NPNA) and Pro Bono Net.

-For more information on the New Americans Campaign, visit the website at newamericanscampaign.org.
+For more information on the New Americans Campaign, visit the website at www.newamericanscampaign.org.